Relevant Experience & Training

-• 7 years offering yoga therapy, yoga and mindfulness classes to groups and individuals
+• Over 10 years delivering yoga therapy, yoga, and mindfulness classes to individuals and groups

-• 7 years experience of creating and running numerous yoga retreats in Spain and the UK - with a focus on stress reduction and sleep recovery
+• 7 years creating and running yoga retreats in Spain and the UK, specialising in stress reduction and sleep recovery

-• 2 years working as a support worker and mindfulness teacher at a trauma and addiction rehab centre
+• 2 years as a support worker and mindfulness teacher at a trauma and addiction rehabilitation centre

 • Mindfulness for Stress Reduction